Julián Delgado Lopera: Fiebre Tropical (2020)

 Delgado Lopera's first novel debuted in March 2020 to positive critical reception.
-It was a finalist for the 2020 Kirkus Prize for Fiction and in 2021, won the Lambda Literary Award for Lesbian Fiction and the Ferro-Grumley Award for LGBTQ Fiction.
+It was a finalist for the 2020 Kirkus Prize for Fiction, and in 2021, won the Lambda Literary Award for Lesbian Fiction and the Ferro-Grumley Award for LGBTQ Fiction.

 Activism

 Radar Productions

 Julián Delgado Lopera became the Executive/ Artistic director role of the Nonprofit organization Radar Productions in 2015.
-Writer, Michelle Tea, founded Radar Productions back in 2003, its mission is to commission and offer queer performers, from diverse backgrounds, spaces to tell their LGBTQA experience.
+Writer Michelle Tea founded Radar Productions back in 2003; its mission is to commission and offer space for queer performers from diverse backgrounds to share their experiences.
 Radar Productions is based in San Francisco and organizes queer literature performances around the Bay Area that are open freely to the public.

 Julián Delgado Lopera initiated "Queering the Castro" soon after becoming Executive and Artistic Direction of Radar Productions.
 "Queering the Castro" was a yearlong project with a mission to revive the Castro's queerness through a series of panel discussions, poetry readings, queer intimacy, drag queen storytelling, and bilingual performance.
 Under Delgado Lopera's leadership, Radar Productions received $25,000 from San Francisco's Grants for the Arts.
 Their mission for "Queering the Castro" sought to revive the queer culture and to make it more inclusive of communities of color through art exhibitions, poetry readings, and literary awards.
 They collaborated with Magnet, the gay men's health center in the Castro, the San Francisco Public Library's Eureka, Valley/ Harvey Milk Memorial Branch Library, and the GLBT History Museum run by the GLBT Historical Society.

 Artistic contributions

 As a Queer, Transgender, People of Color (QTPOC) activist, Delgado Lopera collaborated in "Noche de Ambiente" (night of atmosphere) a multimedia exhibition available to the public from October 2016 to February 2017 at the GLBT History Museum.
 "Noche de Ambiente" offered a glimpse into the life of LGBT Latino identities in San Francisco from the 1970s to the 1990s.
-Delgado Lopera volunteered at the GLBT History Museum, and during their time there, they were asked to participate in the "ambiente" exhibition.
+Delgado Lopera volunteered at the GLBT History Museum, and during his time there, he was asked to participate in the "ambiente" exhibition.
 The term "ambiente" has been informally used as code for Latino queerness/resistance and as an introduction to the Latino LGBT social scene.
 Delgado Lopera collaborated in the exhibition to use art as a tool to educate the public about queer Latino History in the Bay Area, particularly in San Francisco.
-They recognize the importance of making room for multi-national and inter-generational queer Latino History and the need to extend the term Latinidad in the U.S.
+He recognizes the importance of making room for multi-national and inter-generational queer Latino History and the need to extend the term Latinidad in the U.S.